benjaminspak/Notes--Dev_Interview_Questions/README.md

 + Aside from pay, what do you hope to gain from this assignment?
 + How do you want to improve in your life in the next year?
     + What about the next 5 years?
++ Tell me about side projects have you worked on?
++ Have you ever run your own business?
++ What aspects of a challenge are the most rewarding for you?

+### PM Tips
++ Trust but verify work in the beginning
++